spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 ---
-title: Project guidelines for the Stripe app
+title: Project guidelines for Stripe
-description: Find out about the SCCOS modules needed for the Stripe App to function and their configuration
+description: Learn how to implement Stripe using ACP
 last_updated: Jul 22, 2024
 template: howto-guide-template
 related: